-browsing/video capabilities and the inappropriate/illegal/or protected c with the sole intent of enhancing e and that I will be utilizing various pieces of technology (i.e. iPad, iPod, etc) with at I should refrain from accessing inappropriate web sites, downloading ontent.
-Videos/Pictures made as a part of class assignments are to be made/wate ducational content in the program.
-No videos/pictures created as part of a class a uTube or shared over any social media sites without the express written consent ched
+I hereby acknowledge and understand that I will be utilizing various pieces of technology (i.e. iPad, iPod, etc.) with browsing/video capabilities and that I should refrain from accessing inappropriate web sites, downloading inappropriate/illegal/or protected content.
+Videos/Pictures made as a part of class assignments are to be made/watched with the sole intent of enhancing educational content in the program.
+No videos/pictures created as part of a classroom assignment should be posted to YouTube or shared over any social media sites without the express written consent of the faculty and students involved.

-Signature Date:
+Signed Date:

-Proper Utilization of Social Med I; the undersigned, acknowledge m a y responsibility in posting to social media responsibly and understand the stipul lations
+Proper Utilization of Social Media

-provided in the PTA Social Media
+I; the undersigned, acknowledge my responsibility in provided in the PTA Social Media Policy. posting to social media responsibly and understand the stipulations

-Signature Date:
+Signed Date:

-Printed Name: Date:
+Printed Name Date